-The REACH Regulation provides for regular reporting by the Commission to monitor progress in the achievement of the objectives of the Regulation.
+The REACH Regulation requires that the Commission regularly reports on progress in the achievement of the Regulation's objectives.

 The next report is due in 2017 and will be an evaluation conducted under the Commission’s REFIT programme.
 The REACH REFIT Evaluation (REACH Review 2017) will build on the findings of the first REACH Review (2013) and examine key developments since then.

-In 2013, the Commission published the first review of REACH, a broad assessment of the first five years of REACH, paying special attention to the impact on small and medium-sized enterprises (SMEs) and innovation, administrative burdens, and costs.
-In its review, the Commission concluded that no major overhaul of the legislation is required before the last registration deadline of 2018.
-It proposed recommendations to improve the operation of REACH, which are now being implemented.
+In 2013, the Commission published the first review of REACH.
+This was a broad assessment of the first five years of REACH, paying special attention to the impact on small and medium-sized enterprises (SMEs).
+In its review, the Commission concluded that no major overhaul of the legislation will be required before the last registration deadline of 2018.
+Proposed recommendations to improve the operation of REACH are now being implemented now.

 More on Reach Review 2013 (222 KB).